23 Best Web Analytics Tools

 • It’s an “all-in-one” tool that makes it easy to check progress and pull data between marketing channels.

-• Has a wealth of SEO tools to track keywords, improve site rankings, and suggestions on how to create SEO-friendly content
+• Has a wealth of agency-centric SEO software tools to track keywords, improve site rankings, and suggestions on how to create SEO-friendly content

 • Track traffic sources, conversion rates, page views, set goals, and more